santamasa/optimism/cannon/docs/README.md

 And as it executes each step, it can optionally produce the witness data for the step, to repeat it onchain.

-The Cannon CLI is used to load a program into an initial state, transition it to N steps quickly without witness generation, and 1 step while producing a witness.
+The Cannon CLI is used to load a program into an initial state, transition it to N steps quickly without witness generation, and one step while producing a witness.

 `mipsevm` is instrumented for proof generation and handles delay-slots by isolating each individual instruction and tracking `nextPC` to emulate the delayed `PC` changes after delay-slot execution.